Wellbeing Education - Professional Training in Therapeutic Wellbeing Practice for Children and Young People

 These Diploma courses normally require successful completion of the Foundation Certificate or equivalent.
 In some circumstances students may be invited to interview and accepted on to the course on the basis of previous professional training and experience through Accreditation of Prior Experiential Learning (APEL).

-Each course is distinct in itself and can also be accumulated as a portfolio of trainings towards the title of Child Therapeutic Wellbeing Practitioner.
+Each course is distinct in itself and can also be accumulated as a portfolio of trainings towards becoming qualified as a Child Therapeutic Counsellor.

 There are training options in key-working, mentoring and creative group work.